 Absolutely.
 Themes of voicelessness, racial intolerance, and questions about religion during the late 1970s that continue to be relevant today found in That Summer She Found Her Voice have been popular with book clubs.
 In fact, I've included Topics for Discussion in the back of the book.
-Navigating Her Next Chapter: A Retro Novel also offers book clubs great starting points for discussions with its themes of fear of change, stressful family dynamics, challenges of addiction, overcoming a friend's death, establishing independence.
+I've enjoyed visiting book clubs and sitting in on the discussions as well as making myself available for a Q & A. Navigating Her Next Chapter: A Retro Novel also offers book clubs great starting points for discussions with its themes of fear of change, stressful family dynamics, challenges of addiction, overcoming a friend's death, establishing independence.
 My hope is that both of these novels become a catalyst for conversation.